VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 2. This example uses a retry policy to handle transient faults and to improve the reliability of the save operation.
 See [The Transient Fault Handling Application Block][topaz].

+> **JanaPersona:** The [Transient Fault Handling Application
+> Block][topaz] provides extensible retry functionality over and above
+> that included in the **Microsoft.WindowsAzure.StorageClient** namespace.
+> The block also includes retry policies for Windows Azure SQL Database,
+> and Windows Azure Service Bus.

 ### Retrieving events